micropython/webrepl/README.md

 command-line tool and a library for 3rd-party projects to use, though it may not be there yet.
-If you're interested in integrating WebREPL transfer/control capabilities into your application, please submit a ticket to Github with information about your project and how it is useful to MicroPython community, to help us prioritize this work.
+If you're interested in integrating WebREPL transfer/control capabilities into your application, please submit a ticket to GitHub with information about your project and how it is useful to MicroPython community, to help us prioritize this work.

 While the protocol is (eventually) intended to provide full-fledged